fcaspe/ddx7/README.md

 Also make sure `pytorch` is setup with the [CUDA version](https://pytorch.org/get-started/locally/) that support the capabilities of your GPU.

-## About configuration
+## About option management

-This codebase employs [`Hydra`](https://hydra.cc/) to personalize dataset generation, and build and train models.
+Please note we use [`hydra`](https://hydra.cc/) to personalize dataset generation, and build and train models.
-Please checkout available options in `yaml` files before processing a dataset or training a model.
+It is reccomended to take a look at the available options in `yaml` files before processing a dataset or training a model.

 ## Dataset Generation